How to Reduce Caregiver Stress

 - Staying socially connected with family and friends.
 Along with accepting help from others, it’s important to avoid social isolation as a caregiver.
 Being socially isolated can easily lead to depression, so it’s important to set aside some time each week to visit with friends or family.
 Maintaining a strong support system is crucial to managing caregiver stress.

 - Seeking assisted living services.
-There might come a time when a family caregiver can no longer provide the best quality care for an aging loved one.
+There might come a time when a family caregiver can no longer provide the best quality care for an aging loved one and they need to move out of a more independent living-style situation with a caregiver.
 This is when moving to an assisted living community may be the best option to ensure loved ones are living the fullest life possible.

 Caregiver Support at Concordia